nostrdesignguide/nostrdesignguide.github.io/docs/design-principles/starting-from-scratch.md

 In our third model, the user / customer is the focus of our design-build cycle.
 This helps get clarity on effectiveness of proposed solutions and spot bad decisions early without wasting precious development time.

 That’s not to say that you must always involve the user in everything you build.
 You will have your own grand vision for how your product will work and wow your users and customers.
-Sometimes other people will not understand that vision until it is in front of them, clickable and explorable.
+Sometimes other people will not understand that vision until it is in front of them, clickable and easy to explore.

 ## Design only the absolute necessities at first